typemill/typemill/content/00-typemill/02-roadmap.md

 - Introduced plugins (v.
 1.1.0)
 - Added an author panel for configurations (v.
 1.1.3)
 - Added math support (mathjax/katex) (v.
 1.1.5)
-- Added a basic content editor to change existing pages (v.
+- Added a basic content editor to edit and delete existing pages (v.
 1.2.0)
 - Added a draft management for pages (v.
 1.2.2)
 - Re-order content pages with drag&drop (v.
 1.2.3)

 And here is the **roadmap** for this year (2018):

 - Editor: Create new pages (v.
-1.2.3)
-- Editor: Edit meta-information (v.
-1.2.4)
-- Editor: Markdown and HTML-preview (v.
 1.2.5)
 - Editor: Manage images and assets (v.
-1.3.0)
+1.2.6)
+- Editor: Edit meta-information (v.
+1.2.7)
 - Editor: Add formatting options (v.
 1.3.0)
-- Editor: Create a solution for direct preview or WYSIWYG (1.3.0)
+- Editor: WYSIWYG-Preview for markdown blocks (v.
+1.3.0)
 - Editor: Create the best author- and writing experience you have ever seen (1.4.0)

 Other features with lower prio: